 Finally, climate change is making just about everything worse.
 The vast majority of the world’s oceans are not located in a protected area.

-As climate change continues to get worse, the world’s natural resources will continue to dwindle, and the impact of these activities will only increase exponentially.
-Therefore, it is important to pay closer attention to everything that is happening related to overharvesting and overexploitation.Â
+As climate change continues to worsen, the world’s natural resources will continue to dwindle, and the impact of these activities will only increase exponentially.
+Therefore, it is important to pay closer attention to everything related to overharvesting and overexploitation.Â

 See Related: Best Globalization Jobs & Careers